RAJATKUMARSINGH527/Project-1-Rock-Paper-And-Scissors/README.md

-2. *Navigate to the Project Directory*: Move into the directory where the project is cloned.
+2. Navigate to the Project Directory: Move into the directory where the project is cloned.

-3. *Run the Game*: Execute the Python script Project1RockPaperScissors.py using the Python interpreter:
+3. Run the Game: Execute the Python script `Project1RockPaperScissors.py` using the Python interpreter:

     ```